 In plotting its entry into the market, the company found that most of the available content on taxation was boring and difficult to understand.

 So they set out their product strategy based on a simple plan- to support their prospects with valuable, engaging, readable information about tax and then convert them.
+TaxJar's focus on content marketing allowed them to address the lack of accessible information in the industry and establish themselves as a trusted resource.

 The company started with content about sales tax, and this was met with a highly positive reaction from its prospects.
+By providing educational resources and addressing common pain points, TaxJar demonstrated its expertise and value to potential customers.

 As more business owners started to find the content useful, the company was able to build authority and trust, allowing them to move prospects into the buying stage.

-Pivot to Meet the Market
+Pivot to meet the market

 Sometimes, a company’s initial GTM strategy may not work.
 You may target the wrong market, incorporate unnecessary features, or entirely miss with your sales strategy.